 Mexico’s Highway 2 closely parallels the U.S.-Mexico border and spans 1,219 miles (1,962 kilometers) from Tijuana in Baja, California, to Lauro Villar in Tamaulipas.

-The western section of Highway 2 (from Ímuris, Sonora to Janos, Chihuahua) crosses the Sky Islands region—named after its numerous small mountain ranges surrounded by a sea of grasslands and desert.
-The Sky Islands are home to an extraordinary array of wildlife, from striped skunks and Mexican wolves to black bears and jaguars.
+The western section of Highway 2 crosses the Sky Islands region (from Ímuris, Sonora to Janos, Chihuahua).
+This region, named after its numerous small mountain ranges surrounded by a sea of grasslands and desert, is home to an extraordinary array of wildlife, from striped skunks and Mexican wolves to black bears and jaguars.

 Highway 2 divides the habitats of these and other wide-ranging animals that may be reluctant to traverse such a formidable barrier.
 Animals attempting to cross the highway in search of food or mates are at grave risk of being struck by motorists: research conducted by Sky Island Alliance and Wildlands Network indicates that as many as 2,000 vertebrates are killed annually on this road in wildlife-vehicle collisions.
 Wildlife-vehicle collisions are very dangerous (and costly) for people, too.